carlbeech/OpenSongViewer/README.md

 Here's a list of alterations that I'm actively considering (please drop me a line if there's other things that would be useful)

 * Setting default font size within the preferences for song text - _Released in 0.3_
-* Setting font size on a song-by-song basis (it would use the 'user' field within the OpenSong file format
+* Setting font size on a song-by-song basis (it would use the 'user' field within the OpenSong file format - _Released in 0.6_
-* Updated method of Chord positioning
+* Updated method of Chord positioning _Released in 0.91_
 * In preferences, set preferences for sharp and flat chords - _Released in 0.3_

 ## Updated method of Chord positioning
 At the moment, a procedure works along a chord line (which begins with '.') and effectively does a string replace.
 While this works, it can mean chords move slightly in comparison to the lyrics which are on the next line.
 An alternative would be to do an initial scan of the chord line, noting where each of the chords is (i.e. position in the line), and when each chord is transposed, then ensure its at the right location.

+0.91: Major update to logic - while the original 'normal' opensong format is used to store and edit files, (i.e. one line of chords, one line of lyrics), internally the two lines are merged.
+The main display window has moved away from plaintext widget to use the more powerful QWebEngine - this understands more complex CSS which is used to display the chords above the lyrics.
+As this is handled by CSS, it means that proportional fonts are now used.

 ## Chord preferences for sharp and flats - Released in 0.3
 At the moment, the program is hard wired for particular chords - e.g. if it locates a G#, it replaces this with Ab.